 If you don’t have a huge space to cover and want to dress it up with a luxury material like marble, you may have luck shopping at a bargain store, the remnant section of a local stone supplier, or sourcing reclaimed marble that’s been removed from another building.
 While the amounts and selection will be more limited, you may just score a bargain that looks like a million bucks.

 It might seem counterintuitive, but hiring a more expensive installer might actually save you money.
 If the contractor charges more per hour but is faster than a less-skilled installer, the job will likely take less time and can end up costing less.
-You also are less likely to end up with broken tiles or a low-quality installation if you hire someone who knows what they’re doing.
+You are also less likely to end up with broken tiles or a low-quality installation if you hire someone who knows what they’re doing.

 Unless you’re a pro with experience laying marble floors, go with professional installation to protect your investment in more costly materials.
 The job will go faster, the installation will be higher quality, and you’ll know it was done correctly.